Graduate Program and Research Center Information Session

 Statistics (3 credits) – Choose 1

 BMEG 802 Advanced Biomedical Experiment Design & Analysis (3) Single-Semester introduction to the numerical analysis of biological data in fields such as molecular and cellular biology.
 Emphasis on choosing and using the correct analysis method for each experiment by using small number of relatively simple statistical tests.

 Communication and Ethics (3 credits)

 BMEG 801: Communication in Biomedical Engineering (3) Communication methods for professional development such as written and oral presentations.
 Writing proposals, journal papers, and dissertations.
 Oral presentation of research, proposals, and informal presentations Selecting a research topic, reviewing literature, generating hypotheses, writing study designs.

-Technical Electives (12 credits)
+Technical Electives (15 credits)